hanspoo/zstarter/README.md

 ## Modern b2b project

-Tech Stack: react, express, typescript, nx, zitadel, tailwind, daisyui
+Tech Stack: react, express, typescript, nx, prisma, zitadel, tailwind, daisyui, resend and postgresql.

 This is a multi tenancy project, each organization with its independant space

-Uses zitadel as the authentication provider.
+Uses zitadel as the IDP: identity provider.

 Each organization is created in zitadel and in the app's database.